linkerd/linkerd/linkerd/docs/protocol-h2.md

 maxFrameBytes | 16KB | Configures `SETTINGS_MAX_FRAME_SIZE` on new streams.
 maxHeaderListByts | none | Configures `SETTINGS_MAX_HEADER_LIST_SIZE` on new streams.
 maxCallDepth | 10 | If set, limits the number of maximum hops.
 The number of calls is derived by inspecting the Via header.
-This can be used to prevent proxy loops.
+This can be used to prevent proxy loops. failureThreshold | minPeriodMs: 5000, closeTimeoutMs: 6000 | Sets the [failure threshold](#failure-threshold) used by Linkerd's threshold failure detector to gauge the health of remote H2 client peers

 ## HTTP/2 Service Parameters